 A crustacean is an organism that belongs to the Kingdom Animalia, Phylum Arthropoda, and in the class Crustacea.
-Examples of the organisms belonging to this class are lobsters, woodlice, krill, shrimp, barnacles, crayfish, and crabs.
-There are over 67,000 species that belong to the Crustacean class.
-Crustaceans are different from other arthropods because of their limbs which are parted into two, their larval stages, and the modification of the appendages.
+There are over 67,000 species belonging to this class.
+Some of the most notable examples include:

 Characteristics and Structures